 Your child's bodily fluids and tissues may be tested.
 This can be done with:

 No specific or effective treatment currently exists for Niemann-Pick disease.
 Treatment is aimed at managing symptoms.
-For example, patients with type B may be given oxygen to help with lung problems.
+For example, those with type B may be given oxygen to help with lung problems.

 There are no specific guidelines for preventing Niemann-Pick disease.
 Prevention measures are currently available in the areas of genetic testing and prenatal diagnosis.
 If you have Niemann-Pick disease or a have a family history of the disorder, you can talk to a genetic counselor when deciding to have children.